 1. User-agent in the robots.txt file

-Each search engine must identify with a specific user-agent.
-For instance, Google’s bot is identified as Googlebot, Yahoo’s as Slurp, and Bing’s as BingBot.
+Each search engine identifies with a specific user-agent.
+Google’s bot is identified as Googlebot, Bing’s as BingBot, and AI crawlers like OpenAI’s as GPTBot.

-The line that starts with “user-agent” signifies the beginning of a set of directives.
-All directives between the first user-agent mentioned and the subsequent one apply to that first user-agent.
+The line that starts with “user-agent” marks the beginning of a set of directives.
+All directives between the first user-agent and the next one apply to that first user-agent.

 2. Disallow directive in the robots.txt file

-The Disallow directive should be followed by a path indicating which content should not be accessible to the specified user-agent.
-If no path is defined, search engines will disregard this directive.
+The Disallow directive must be followed by a path indicating which content should not be accessible.
+If no path is defined, search engines will disregard the directive.

 User-agent: *

-The Allow directive is used to counteract specific Disallow directives.
-Using both directives together allows search engines access to a specific file or page that would otherwise be inaccessible due to the Disallow directive.
+The Allow directive counteracts specific Disallow directives.
+Using both together lets search engines access a file or page that would otherwise be blocked.

-The Allow directive also should be followed by a path indicating which content can be accessed.
-If no path is defined, the Allow directive is not relevant, and search engines will ignore it.
+The Allow directive must also be followed by a path.
+If no path is defined, search engines will ignore it.

 User-agent: *